-The U.S. Department of Education created The Handbook for Campus Safety and Security Reporting to present step-by-step procedures, examples, and references for higher education institutions to follow in meeting the campus safety and security requirements of the amended Higher Education Act of 1965.
+The U.S. Department of Education created The Handbook for Campus Safety and Security Reporting [PDF] to present step-by-step procedures, examples, and references for higher education institutions to follow in meeting the campus safety and security requirements of the amended Higher Education Act of 1965.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act was signed into law in November 1990 (known at the time as the Crime Awareness and Campus Security Act).
 It requires institutions participating in the student financial aid program under Title IV of the Higher Education Act of 1965 to disclose information about campus safety policies and procedures as well as provide statistics concerning certain crimes that occurred on or near campus.
 The Clery Act affects virtually all public and private Institutions of Higher Education (IHEs) and is enforced by the U.S. Department of Education (ED).

 The purpose of the Clery Act is to provide the campus community with timely, accurate, and complete information about crime and the safety of campus so that they can make informed decisions to keep themselves safe.

 Radford University and Clery Compliance

 The Radford University Clery Compliance Office invites all University employees and students to read the Annual Security and Fire Safety Report [PDF].
 This report satisfies the requirement of annual distribution of the following information to all employees and students.
 The University prepares this report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Public Act no. 12-78 – an act concerning sexual violence on college campuses.

 The report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Radford University; and on public property within, or immediately adjacent to and accessible from, the campus.